 Transportation

 If you and your wedding party hope to travel in style on your wedding day, you want to look into renting a limo, horse-drawn carriage, party bus, or some other type of transportation.
-Couples spend an average of $750 for wedding day transportation, but costs will vary based on location, how many vehicles you need, and how many hours you need them.
+Couples spend an average of $750 for wedding day transportation for a small event, but costs will vary based on location, how many vehicles you need, and how many hours you need them.

 Wedding Insurance

 Once you start budgeting for your wedding, you may decide it makes sense to purchase insurance to protect your investment.
 Wedding insurance can cover you for several worse-case scenarios.
 The cost of this type of special-event coverage depends on what you decide to include in your policy.
-The average cost of a wedding insurance policy is $275.
+The average cost of a wedding insurance policy is $75 to $550, depending on the type of coverage and cost of the event.

 Total Wedding Cost Example